 Candidates for SADI

 SADI is an effective way for patients with a BMI over 40 to achieve significant weight loss.
 It is well-suited to patients looking for a long-term solution to excess weight and obesity-related comorbidities like type-2 diabetes.
-It is also effective for patients who already have a gastric sleeve and need a revision to address weight regain or complications from a previous sleeve.
+It is also effective for patients who already have a sleeve and need a revision to address weight regain or complications from a previous sleeve.

 Other Bariatric Procedures

-The gastric sleeve is the first step in a SADI procedure.
+The sleeve is the first step in a SADI procedure.
 Many patients find that they can attain dramatic weight loss through this surgery alone.
 By removing 75-80% of the stomach, a sleeve gastrectomy restricts food intake.
 Patients also achieve satiety (fullness) at a much faster rate.
-In suitable candidates, success rates one year after gastric sleeve surgery approaches 96%.
+In suitable candidates, success rates one year after sleeve surgery approaches 96%.
 (6)

 In a gastric bypass, a small stomach pouch is created and attached to a divided portion of the small intestine in a Y-shaped alteration to the digestive tract.
-Gastric bypass is a more complex surgery compared to the gastric sleeve.
+Gastric bypass is a more complex surgery compared to the sleeve.
 This operation is best suited for diabetes and acid reflux.

 The SADI technique is a variation of the standard duodenal switch procedure.
 Where the SADI technique has one connection point, the standard or double anastomosis DS has two connections and creates a common channel for food and digestive enzymes.
-As with the gastric sleeve and SADI procedure, a significant portion of the stomach is removed.
+As with the sleeve and SADI procedure, a significant portion of the stomach is removed.
 Duodenal switch surgery works best in patients with a BMI over 40.